ashleychontos/pySYD/docs/quickstart.rst

 created an instance of the :mod:`pysyd.target.Target` object.
 Initialization of this class will automatically search for and load in data for a given star, as shown in the output above.

-We provided both the light curve and power spectrum for KIC 1435467, where it automatically calculated an oversampling factor of 5. **Note:** it will process the pipeline on oversampled spectra for single iterations but will *always* switch to critically-sampled spectra for estimating uncertainties.
+For this target, KIC 1435467, both the light curve and power spectrum were available and it automatically calculated the oversampling factor. **Note:** it will process the pipeline on oversampled spectra for single iterations but will *always* switch to critically-sampled spectra for estimating uncertainties.
 **Calculating uncertainties with oversampled spectra can produce unreliable results and uncertainties!**

-**If there are issues during the first step, ``pySYD`` will flag this and immediately halt any further execution of the code.** If something seems questionable during this step but is not fatal for executing the pipeline, it will only return some warnings.
+*If there are issues during the first step,* ``pySYD`` *will flag this and immediately halt any further execution of the code.* If something seems questionable during this step but is not fatal for executing the pipeline, it will only return some warnings.
 In fact, all :mod:`pysyd.target` class instances will have an ``ok`` attribute - literally meaning that the star is 'ok' to be processed.
 By default, the pipeline checks this attribute before